jingyi106/portfolio/Population_Aging.md

 ## 1. Target audience:

-This project is doing research about population aging, finding demographic characteristics of regions with serious population aging problem, figuring out reasons behind more serious population aging and show suggestions for call-to-actions” to address the issue of population aging.
+This project is researching population aging, finding demographic characteristics of regions with serious population aging problems, figuring out reasons behind more serious population aging, and showing suggestions for call-to-actions” to address the issue of population aging.
-The audience are policy makers who are responsible for addressing the issue of aging.
-I hope that by walking through my visualizations, they can have a sense of
+The audience is policymakers who are responsible for addressing the issue of aging.
+I hope that by walking through my visualizations, they can have those takeaways

 a.
 How serious the population aging condition is nowadays and How serious it will be in the future.

 b.
-Which region have relative more serious population aging problems?
+Which regions have relatively more serious population aging problems?
 What are the demographic characteristics?
-(My audience includes officials working in global non-for-profit organizations such as UN, so it’s necessary for them to know about the demographic characteristics in global level)
+(My audience includes officials working in global non-for-profit organizations such as the UN, so they must know about the demographic characteristics at global level)

 c.
 What’s the main reason behind the population aging and what they can do to address the issue?